facundo1000/facundo1000/README.md

 </p>

 <!--Introduccion-->
 Hi, My name is Facundo Martinez.
+I'm from Argentina.
 I am a Computer Science Tech college student.
 I want to become a Fullstack Java Developer. 📚📈🔬, and I'm also a pasionate developer, i love creating things and learning during the process of creation 🤩 🎈.

 ### 💼  Things that I'm currently working on:
 * Learning Front-End Web: Angular